mendix/docs/content/data-hub/general/data-hub-admin-functions.md

 Custom owners are owners that have been added as the contact for a registered application.
 They may be added during the application [curation](/data-hub/data-hub-catalog/curate#custom-owner) or have been specified during app registration.

-They are  the contacts for registered assets.
+Custom owners are only the contact people for registered assets.
 Adding a custom owner does not give them access rights to the Catalog.
-Custom owners are displayed in the drop-down lists by an avatar that only displays their initials (Mendix users have their personalized avatar displayed).
+They'll appear in the Catalog with their name and their initials, or with their personalized avatar if they're a Mendix user.

 Curators and the Data Hub Admin can manage the custom owner list under the **Owner Management** tab.